aterga/GameOfLife/README.md

 Partnership
 -----------
-If one would create a nice GUI to cover the project, it'll be highly apreciated!
+If one would create a nice GUI to cover the project, it'll be highly appreciated!